 Men who eat a lot of red meat or high-fat dairy products appear to have a slightly higher chance of developing prostate cancer.
 These men also tend to eat fewer fruits and vegetables.

-GHS is at the forefront of prostate cancer detection with the addition of the Artemis MRI fusion technology.
+Prisma Health is at the forefront of prostate cancer detection with the addition of the Artemis MRI fusion technology.
 Artemis is an innovative instrument that allows our urologists and radiologists to collaborate using a specialized software program to create a three-dimensional (3D) image of the prostate.
 In fact, studies have shown it to be 50% more accurate than a standard random biopsy.
 Additionally, this technology has been shown to find tumors in men who have had prior negative biopsies.
 This may result in fewer biopsies and may also find only those aggressive cancers that need to be treated.